(1) Sampling Error

 (board: intuitions as to why)

-Let’s say we want to understand housing insecurity among students in this course.
+Let’s say we want to understand employment among students in this course.

 The population is students registered in this course